How to produce delicious, long shelf-life soy milk

 Integrated blends of emulsifiers and stabilisers

-For use in soy milk and soy drinks Palsgaard has developed the integrated emulsifier and stabiliser system Palsgaard® RecMilk 122.
-RecMilk® 122 includes mono- and diglycerides and carrageenan as the main stabiliser.
-If the soy milk contains particles, as for instance in soy chocolate milk and soy chocolate drink, which has to be dispersed Palsgaard® ChoMilk 173 has to be used.
-Palsgaard® ChoMilk 173 also includes mono- and diglycerides and carrageenan, however the composition is adjusted to stabilise the particles in the drink.
+For use in soy milk and soy drinks, Palsgaard has developed the integrated emulsifier and stabiliser system Palsgaard® RecMilk 122 which includes mono- and diglycerides and carrageenan as the main stabiliser.
+If the soy milk contains particles, for instance in soy chocolate milk and soy chocolate drink, which have to be dispersed Palsgaard® ChoMilk 173 has to be used.
+Palsgaard® ChoMilk 173 also includes mono- and diglycerides and carrageenan, however, the composition is adjusted to stabilise the particles in the drink.